Water-Witchin’ was at one time a part of regular country life when other means of finding water underground in order to dig a well wasn’t available.

 A couple weeks later, it was a cold December night and I was sitting by candlelight at the table with various witches of mixed paths and focusing good intentions to other people in need of good thoughts, healing wishes and prayers.

-The witch who owned the home had these small metal dowsing rods and gave them to another male witch who was also at the table to use in order to check the energy of the workings being done.
+The witch who owned the home had a set of small metal dowsing rods that she purchased from a metaphysical store and she handed them to another male witch who was also at the table to use in order to check the energy of the workings being done.
+(I don’t know why this was necessary, but whatever floats your boat!)
 I must admit that I found them a tempting distraction from what we were doing…..
 So I decided that I would “play around” with the rods and see if he could notice.

-So I started moving the rods on purpose for him with my mind without anyone’s knowledge around the table.
-Soon I heard, “Wow, there must have been a lot of energy moving at those few requests.”
+So I started moving the rods on purpose, in secret, with only my mind and without anyone’s knowledge around the table.
+Soon I heard, “Wow, there must have been a lot of energy moving at those few requests because these things have been going crazy!”

 I chuckled and said, “Yes, indeed.
 I bet you on the next one they won’t move at all.”